Some time back, WWALS adopted a committee system. I think it was at the suggestion of Bret Wagenhorst: thanks, Bret!

 WWALS is an IRS 501(c)(3) educational nonprofit charity, which means WWALS may not support or oppose any specific candidate for political office.
 WWALS can and frequently does express support or opposition for issues, but not candidates or elected officials.
 So while your relatives or friends may enjoy your political posts about specific elected officials or candidates, keep them off the WWALS lists and out of the public WWALS forums.

-As an example of how the committee system works, the Outings Committee decides on outings, which it then reports to the Board.
-In principle, the Board can reject, alter, recommend changes, etc. in those outings, although that seldom happens.
+As an example of how the committee system works, the Outings Committee decides on outings, which is then puts in the Outings Spreadsheet, and the Outings Committee Chair declares that outing decided.
+In principle, the Officers, Board, or Suwannee Riverkeeper can reject, alter, recommend changes, etc. in those outings, although that seldom happens.

 The PR committee usually informs the Board of such publicity when posted, which gives Board members an opportunity to review, recommend changes, etc. Usually the Board makes no changes, but it could.
 And the original committee chair (Outings, in this example) could relay the PR back to the original committee for comment.